 Foreign residents in Switzerland are free to choose whether Swiss inheritance law or the laws of their home country apply in the event of their death.
 If someone dies without leaving a will or expressing their preference, then inheritance law in Switzerland will apply.

-- At least 50 percent of the estate to the spouse/registered partner
+- at least 50% of the estate to the spouse/registered partner;

-- At least 75 percent of the remaining half to children (and grandchildren)
+- at least 75% of the remaining half to children (and grandchildren).